On this page can be found the sheet music for Bach’s Second Unaccompanied Cello Suite.

 THE FINAL CHORDS

-After 635 notes of almost uninterrupted semiquaver and quaver monophony (without doublestops or chords), the stark sustained chords of the last five bars come as a surprise and can be difficult to understand.
-Janos Starker proposed that these chords were intended simply as a harmonic framework on which we should improvise more of these same semiquavers and quavers.
+After 635 notes of almost uninterrupted semiquaver and quaver monophony (without any doublestops or chords) in which the average bar contains 11 notes, the five stark sustained dotted half-note chords of the ending (one for each of the last five bars) come as a stunning surprise and can be difficult to understand.
+Janos Starker proposed that these chords might be intended simply as a harmonic framework on which we should improvise more of these same semiquavers and quavers.
 It is however very unusual for Bach not to write out exactly the notes and rhythms that he wants: at no other time does he do this, at least in any of his unaccompanied string music.
-An alternative idea to make sense of these chords, is that they could represent the funereal tolling of church bells, a fitting end to the dark, melancholy searching of this Prelude, and very much in keeping with the idea of this suite being written for the death of Bach’s first wife.
+An alternative idea to make sense of these chords, is that they could represent the funereal tolling of church bells, a fitting end to the dark, melancholy, searching, lamenting character of this Prelude, and very much in keeping with the idea of this suite being written in mourning for the death of Bach’s first wife.
 And a good reason also to not vibrate them too warmly!